murillodigital/murillodigital/content/tech_talk/flux2_crossplane.md

 [Crossplane](https://crossplane.io/) is the platform that we will use to provision and manage all of our cloud infrastructure using Kubernetes native objects.
 Let's talk about some fundamental concepts that are present in Crossplane.

-> The full codebase that was used to produce this tutorial can be found in [this repository]()
+> The full codebase that was used to produce this tutorial can be found in [this repository](https://github.com/CloudNativeArchitects/gitopsmulticloud).
+Of course the secrets are no longer valid 😎

 ### Crossplane concepts